jlug331221/WebCrawlingApplicationTesting/README.md

 **Note**: If on Windows, numpy and scipy can also be installed using Anaconda, which is a python data science platform.
-Anaconda comes with the necessary packages for data science projects right out of the box.
+Anaconda comes with the necessary packages for data science projects right out of the box. *Anaconda is the preferred method for installing project dependencies.* <br />
-visit: <http://www.anaconda.com> for more details
+Visit: <http://www.anaconda.com> for more details

 - scikit-learn (0.19.1) <br />
 `pip install -U scikit-learn`

+- gensim <br />
+`pip install --upgrade gensim`

 ### Research Questions
-*How do we enhance web crawling based technique to adapt multiple web applications with lower labour-intensive task?*
+*How do we enhance web crawling based techniques to assist with the labor-intensive task of testing multiple web applications?*